SECTION 1: TEAM MATCH PLAY RULES

 Any miscue on a jump shot is a cue ball in hand foul.
 A legal jump shot must be executed by stroking down through the cue ball (no scooping or miscues).

-Shooting while any ball is moving or spinning is a foul.
+Shooting while any ball is moving or spinning is a ball in hand foul.

-If the cue tip strikes the cue ball twice on the same stroke it is a foul.
+If the cue tip strikes the cue ball twice on the same stroke it is a ball in hand foul.

 Out of play balls may not be used to measure gaps or spaces of any kind.
-Using any equipment in a non-customary manner is a foul.
+Using any equipment in a non-customary manner is a ball in hand foul.

 A shooter can only commit one foul per turn.
 If a shooter commits several fouls on one shot, they are counted as only one foul.